THIS TITLE IS NOT YET PUBLISHED AND WILL BE AVAILABLE NOVEMBER 2020 – ANY ORDERS PLACED WILL BE CHARGED WHEN ORDERED & DISPATCHED WHEN IN STOCK

 This book looks at the artistic and architectural achievement of Herefordshire Decorated, exploring its social and religious context, and asking such questions as why there was so much building, who were the patrons of building and what spurred them, how all the work was paid for, and why and when it eventually petered out.
 A beautifully illustrated survey, it offers a pioneering investigation of Herefordshire Decorated and will be of interest to all lovers of the medieval architectural heritage of both the county and the Welsh March.

-Nigel Saul was Professor of Medieval History, Royal Holloway, University of London, and has written extensively about medieval history and church monuments.
+Nigel Saul is Emeritus Professor of Medieval History, Royal Holloway, University of London, and has written extensively about medieval history and church monuments.